7 Best Walking Shoes For Flat Feet in 2024

 Flat feet (also known as pes planus or pes valgus) are characterised by low arches: feet lay flat on the ground.
 In this guide, we cover the best walking shoes for flat feet along with an in-depth overview of what you need to know if you have flat feet.

-Having tested over a dozen walking shoes recommended for flat feet, we have singled out the best options in different categories.
-If you have flat and wide feet, or if you want a shoe that feels like a feather, or are you not planning to spend over £100?
-We chose the excellent option for each of these cases.
+Having tested walking shoes recommended for flat feet, we have singled out the best options in different categories.
+If you have flat and wide feet, or if you want a shoe that feels like a feather, or are you not planning to spend over £90?
+We chose the excellent option for different cases and we did it based on our wear tests and lab tests.

 Disclaimer: This guide was created for educational purposes and tends in no way to offer medical advice or diagnosis.